CompleteUnityDeveloper2/5_Realm_Rush/README.md

 **After watching (learning outcomes)…**

-Use Unity's built-in messages, and trboubleshoot them from docs when not working.
+Use Unity's built-in messages, and troubleshoot them from docs when not working.

+### 29 Conditional Instantiation ###

+**In this video (objectives)…**

+1. Recap our design decisions for `Waypoint.cs`
+2. Add the ability to flag a block as "placeable"
+3. Use version control to find a bug we introduced
+4. Differentiate between valid and invalid tower clicks.

+**After watching (learning outcomes)…**

+How to filter click input based on data about what's being clicked-on.